 The Latest

-“I love reading stories!” said Reaksa, who checks out three books a week to take home.
+"I love reading stories!" said Reaksa, who checks out three books a week to take home.
 No one had ever read stories to her before — and the same goes for her classmate Kimhour.
-Like Reaksa, she borrows books to read to her eight-month-old cousin at home.
+Like Reaksa, Kimhour borrows books to read to her 8-month-old cousin at home.

 Six-year-old Reaksa from Cambodia reads her favorite book from the new library to the entire class.

 The library has only been open for three months and already the students can’t wait to go.
-Every Wednesday, Namex Pen takes them down the hall to the bright, book-filled room for ‘library period.’
+Every Wednesday, Ms. Pen takes them down the hall to the bright, book-filled room for "library period."
 They enjoy listening to her read from the colorful stories — it’s a brand new experience for them.

-“They borrow lots of books, especially after library period,” said Namex, who has taught first grade at the school for 28 years, “so many that I barely manage to write them all down in the logbook!”
+"They borrow lots of books, especially after library period," said Ms. Pen, who has taught Grade 1 at the school for almost three decades, "so many that I barely manage to write them all down in the logbook!"
 She giggled with delight.

 All of this was new to the teachers at Kampong Thom Primary School, too.
-Until recently, they hadn’t known how to show their students how much fun reading can be.
+Until Room to Read partnered with the school they hadn’t known how to show their students how much fun reading can be.

 Little Reaksa just read her favorite book to the entire class and her teacher Ms. Pen beams with pride.
 Just a few months ago this wouldn’t have been possible.